Postgres foreign data wrapper for Oracle (oracle_fdw) on MacOS

 Download the latest release of oracle_fdw

-into the unpacked directory and compile the extension with make
+and unpack it. cd into the unpacked directory and compile the extension with make.

 Once oracle_fdw is compiled, you have two options for proceeding: modify the compiled binary or symlink your instantclient to a location it can find.
 Without doing one of these, you’ll likely encounter this error upon loading the extension in Postgres: